 Confederate monuments moved in Macon after years of dispute

 MACON, Ga.
-(CBS46) - Two Confederate monuments are being moved in middle Georgia’s largest city after relocation plans were stalled for years by lawsuits.
+(AP) — Two Confederate monuments are being moved in middle Georgia’s largest city after relocation plans were stalled for years by lawsuits.

 Crews began moving the monuments Wednesday, using $160,000 in private money raised by a community foundation.